KaziAmitHasan/auto_scholar/README.md

 The command writes `research.html` in the current directory.
 Place the output next to your existing static assets (`navbar.html`, `footer.html`, `css/main.css`, etc.) and you’re done.

+### Finding your Google Scholar ID

+1. Open your Google Scholar profile in a browser.
+2. Look at the URL— it should look like `https://scholar.google.com/citations?user=t9ko5DMAAAAJ&hl=en`.
+3. Copy the value after `user=` (here `t9ko5DMAAAAJ`) and use it as the `--id` argument.
+The rest of the URL parameters don’t matter.

 ### Key CLI options

 | Flag | Description |